A Commercial Milk Refrigerator Selection Guide

-Your Milk Cooler’s Construction, Cooling Efficiency, and Maintenance
+Your Commercial Milk Refrigerator’s Construction, Cooling Efficiency, and Maintenance

-Construction of the milk cooler is also a primary consideration for a variety of reasons.
+Construction of the commercial milk refrigerator is also a primary consideration for a variety of reasons.
 While a stainless steel exterior may be the most desirable, a powder-coated exterior may be more aesthetically pleasing to ensure that the unit fits into a non-institutional design motif.
 The heart of the unit is its condensing unit, which keeps the contents at the proper temperature.
-For milk and other dairy products, the ideal temperature is between 35°F and 45°F. In order to maintain this temperature, the size, capacity and usage patterns of the unit are important considerations.
+For milk and other dairy products, the ideal temperature is between 35°F and 45°F. In order to maintain this temperature, the size, capacity, and usage patterns of the unit are important considerations.

 While superior units are highly accessible when in use as well as equipped with hinged lids that allow them to closed (and potentially locked) when not in immediate use, changing capacity over the course of hours of concentrated access as well as the normal fluctuations in stock can make it easier or harder for the condenser to maintain a constant temperature.
 Consequently, the unit must have a condenser that the manufacturer can verify meets the needs of the stated capacity.
 Ideally, it should be self-adjusting to accommodate that constant temperature in the face of fluctuating use and capacity while also providing an easy means to monitor the temperature at a glance.

 The Importance of a Quality Commercial Milk Refrigerator

-Unlike a standard fridge, a cooler allows you to serve directly from the case or use it as a convenient storage solution in a back room.
+Unlike a standard fridge, a commercial milk refrigerator allows you to serve directly from the case or use it as a convenient storage solution in a back room.
 It is also capable of keeping milk colder than a typical refrigerator, meaning it will last longer and reach its recipient in a more refreshing state.

-Many companies manufacture milk coolers, but only some supply such a product that’s truly built to last.
-Powers Equipment Company supplies milk coolers that will be in it for the long haul.
-Each cooler is energy efficient and quiet, while running completely with all copper tubing.
+Many companies manufacture commercial milk refrigerators, but only some supply such a product that’s truly built to last.
+Powers Equipment Company supplies commercial milk refrigerators that will be in it for the long haul.
+Each cooler is energy efficient and quiet while running completely with all copper tubing.
 Its easy-to-remove trays make it simple to clean so things stay safe and sanitary.
 You can also purchase an optional lock for security if necessary.